ebruce98/MGIS-3353-Group-Project/DayTracker_Final/README.md

 - SQLite persistence for tasks and sessions
 - Automatic database creation on first run

-## Known Limitations

-- The project depends on the SQLite JDBC jar being present in the jGRASP classpath
-- UML is provided as an image and a simple source diagram text file rather than generated automatically in the IDE
-- No cloud sync or multi-user support

 ## Demo Data

 The application can be demonstrated by adding tasks and running sessions during the presentation.
 The database file `daytracker.db` is created automatically on first run.